Arrest made in connection with Sheridan shooting

 A Sheridan man was shot and wounded and the alleged suspect was quickly taken into custody the morning of Wednesday, Oct.
 18. The incident occurred on the west side of town.

-An unidentified victim was located on West Main Street near Richard Street suffering from a gunshot wound.
+An unidentified victim suffering from a gunshot wound was located on West Main Street near Richard Street.
 He received medical aid by responding deputies and Sheridan Fire District personnel.
 He was transported to a hospital for treatment.

 A portion of West Main Street — Highway 18B — was closed during the early stages of the investigation.